What Justice Data Requires Beyond Access: A Conversation with Chief Judge Donald R. Johnson

 - 2 min read

-With everything happening right now, transparency is being asked to do a lot of work.
+In this moment, transparency is being asked to do a lot of work.
 Data keeps getting positioned as the answer, as if access alone can repair trust.
 But access doesn’t automatically lead to understanding, and it certainly doesn’t guarantee confidence in the systems behind the numbers.

 One thing he was very clear about is the limit of data on its own.
 Making information available can support transparency, but only if people understand what they’re seeing and why it matters.
 Without that context, data can quietly create more distance.
 It can feel technical, inaccessible, or disconnected from lived experience, even when it’s technically “open.”